 For instance, in a template syncing Airtable records with Google Calendar events, one of the columns in Airtable was used as a data point to match the records with the events.
 However, this was not communicated in the guide, so I had to figure out the importance of this column by trial and error.

-My Experience Using Make.com: Creating a Scenario From Scratch Step-by-step
+My Experience Using Make.com: Creating a Scenario From Scratch and Building AI Agents

 My AI Lead Scoring Workflow